Search Result

 Why raise this

 We raise this because being stopped, searched, questioned, arrested and/ or charged by MPS is what a police force does while its principles and values go to how it aims to be seen and regarded when doing its job.
-They go hand in hand and knowing both these things goes to what we can reasonably expect from the Met and the level of confidence and trust we have in its service.

 Do not forget